 University of Texas at Austin – Experimental equipment site specializing in dynamic in-situ testing using large-scale mobile shakers

 The NHERI@UTexas facility houses five large-scale mobile shakers, often called “shaker trucks,” that are used for dynamic field testing of geotechnical or structural infrastructure.
 These shaker trucks can be used to determine subsurface soil conditions, to characterize the nonlinear behavior and liquefaction potential of soils that are difficult to sample and test in a lab, and to determine dynamic characteristics of existing bridges and buildings.
-Students working at NHERI@UTexas will gain hands-on experience with the sensors used to measure soil and structural vibrations and will learn how these sensor measurements are used in infrastructure and natural hazards engineering applications.
-Students will help with the planning, preparation, and/or execution of dynamic tests of infrastructure such as levees, buildings, or bridges.
+Students working at NHERI@UTexas will learn how sensors are used to measure soil and structural vibrations for infrastructure and natural hazards engineering applications.
+Students will help develop computer programs to analyze and visualize vibration data collected from geotechnical and/or structural testing.
+Students may also work on developing educational tools to demonstrate how mobile shakers can be used to test small-scale structural models.
+Depending on the scheduling of field testing over the summer, student may assist with the planning, preparation, and/or execution of dynamic tests of infrastructure such as levees, buildings, or bridges.

 Visit utexas.designsafe-ci.org for more information on the NHERI@UTexas facility.

-University of Texas at Austin – NHERI Cyberinfrastructure and Data Management
+University of Texas at Austin (Co-Hosted at Rice University) – NHERI Cyberinfrastructure and Data Management

 DesignSafe-ci.org provides a comprehensive environment for experimental, theoretical, and computational engineering and science, providing a place not only to steward data from its creation through archive, but also the workspace to understand, analyze, collaborate and publish that data.